LittleFoeAppears/Group-Secure-Network-Design/README.md

-This is a group project done with : @Etta99 @LittleFoeAppears and myself @Tuuxy
+This is a group project done with : @Etta99 @LittleFoeAppears @Tuuxy

 ![NETWORK ARCHITECTURE](Assets/network.png)